 We also learned that Che Guevara, an Argentine Marxist revolutionary, physician, author, guerrilla leader, diplomat and military theorist visited Limerick once in 1965 when his flight was forced to land at Shannon Airport, just 20 minutes away.

 October 9th, 2017 marks the anniversary of the death of the Argentina-born figure who helped Fidel Castro topple the Batista regime in Cuba in 1959.
-To honor the occasion, the Irish government has released a 1 euro stamp featuring the image of the revolutionary.
+To honour the occasion, the Irish government has released a 1 euro stamp featuring the image of the revolutionary.

 Hunt Museum – a personal collection of antiques and artefacts donated by the Hunt Family who were antique dealers and advisers housed in the Georgian Custom House in Rutland Street on the banks of the River Shannon.
 There are works by Pablo Picasso, Jack B. Yeats and Sybil Connolly on display as well as pieces from the Stone Age of Ireland and Ancient Egypt.

 King John’s Castle– a 13th Century castle located on the River Shannon with great views from the top of the tower.